ibm-cloud-docs/BlockStorage/faqs.md

 {: #chassis-swap}
 {: faq}

-Complete these tasks to connect storage after a swap:
+Complete the following steps to successfully reconnect the storage after a chassis swap.
-1. Remove the authorization (revoke access) from the storage devices, and then authorize the host again.
+1. Before the swap, remove the authorization (revoke access) from the storage devices.
+2. After the swap, authorize the host again.
-1. Discover the storage devices again, with the new credentials that were gained from the new authorization.
+3. Discover the storage devices again, with the new credentials that were gained from the new authorization.

 For more information, see [Managing {{site.data.keyword.blockstorageshort}}](/docs/BlockStorage?topic=BlockStorage-managingstorage).